OpenSyndrome/open-syndrome-python/README.md

 ## Installation

-You can install it from PyPI or from Docker.
+You can install it from PyPI or Docker.
+To use the conversion features, you will need to have [Ollama](https://github.com/ollama/ollama) installed.

 From PyPi, install the package with `pip install opensyndrome`.
-Then run it with `osi`.
+Then run it with `osi --help`.

 From Docker, you can run the following command to build the image, tagged `osi`: